isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students must remain within the school grounds once they have reported
-to&nbsp;school.
+to school.
 They are not allowed to leave school without permission during curriculum hours, CCA or other after-school activities before they are dismissed.</p>
 </td>
 </tr>
 <tr>